CannonFodderr/audiosystem/README.md

 * *SETUP ENV VARIABLES* - PORT, HOST, DEV_DB_URL
 * *Run* : npm install, num run build || num run start-build (with nodemon)
 * *This project runs localy* to provide service without internet connection.

-## Available Scripts

-In the project directory, you can run:

-### `npm build-start`

-Builds the app for production to the `build` folder.<br>
-Builds react and serves with nodemon

-### `npm run build`

-Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.